OpsiPackages/documentation/NewPackages-HOWTO/Makefile-HOWTO.md

     distclean: clean
     	rm -f $(TARGET) $(TARGET).uploaded

+Note: All indents in the *ACTION* section must be *TAB* characters, not four spaces, not eight spaces, TABs.
+This is essential.
+The make command *will* fail if you do not use TABs.

 A Makefile that looks just like that, but without the verbose comments, is stored in the same directory as the file you are reading right now, named Makefile-001-minimum.